New Leaf Acupuncture

 in Traditional Chinese Medicine TCM

+When someone comes to me, I first see a person seeking support—not just a symptom, not just a diagnosis.
+For me, that is the starting point of every treatment.
 My work begins with listening.
-I want to understand what a person is dealing with—physically, but also in terms of stress, life circumstances, and inner tension.
+I want to understand what a person is bringing to the table—physically, but also in terms of stress, life circumstances, and inner tension.
 Often, symptoms do not occur in isolation.
 Pain, exhaustion, sleep problems, or inner restlessness are frequently part of a larger picture.

 My approach has developed over many years.